LamphiUSC/599ProjectWork/Assignment2/ReadMe.txt

 9)MergeFeatures.py
 -- This python scipt merges the the features generated from OCR pipeline with the Object recognition and Image captioning features into one TSV

+10) tikaNER.java
+-- This java code generates four NER features(NER_PERSON, NER_LOCATION, NER_ORGANIZATION, NER_DATE) from the Description column of the dataset.
+We used Apache OpenNLP for NER tagging.

 The order in which the programs need to be executed:
 1) ocr_pipeline.sh
 2) OCR_parse.py